To latest comment

 I suggest you go ahead and try them both and see which tool fits your baking the best.

-Johan Andersson Customer Service
+Johan Customer Service

 Add your comment or create a new post